 Where to Stay in Portland

 Portland has a wide array of accommodation options available.
 From hostels for budget travelers to chic opulent hotels, everyone can find something on any budget.
 Yet for the most authentic experience (in my humble opinion,) Victorian-style Inns and privately owned guest houses can make your stay that extra special.
 So, if you haven’t decided yet where to stay and plan to spend a weekend or all 4 days in Portland, check these options out:

-Line and The Rose Victorian guest house – if you are looking for a luxury stay in Portland and want to stay in a historic vintage home, this Victorian guest house is not to miss!
+Line and The Rose Victorian Guest House – if you are looking for a luxury stay in Portland and want to stay in a historic vintage home, this Victorian guest house is not to miss!
 Not only it is located in a very good location close to many restaurants and transit, but it has a magical atmosphere mixed with delightful service.
 Elegant and comfortable rooms have everything you need for an unforgettable stay.
-Click here to see their prices.

 McMenamins Crystal Hotel – for a comfortable and top-notch stay for a budget-friendly price you have to check this quirky hotel in downtown Portland.
 The decor in all rooms here has been influenced by the show ‘From Blondie to The Flaming Lips’ which is performed in The Crystal Ballroom just across the road.